Kathy42xu/Kathy42xu/README.md

 - 👋 Hi, I’m @Kathy42xu
 - 🌱 I’m currently a master student of Statistical science at Duke
-- 💞️ I’m looking to collaborate on Deep learning

 <!---
 Kathy42xu/Kathy42xu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.